amountcastlej/Cafe-/README.md

 # Cafe

-In this assignment I created a coffee menu to offer at the Cafe along with their prices
+In this assignment I created a coffee menu to display all of the coffees we offer with the prices included